How Fees Are Determined

 - Offering College of the class section

-Class enrollment each term will influence the fee assessment.
+Class enrollment each term will also influence fee assessment.

 - Students enrolled full-time are charged at a flat rate based on their tuition cohort, academic career, academic program, and academic plan (see the "Credit Hour Status" chart below) plus a per credit hour rate for any enrolled hours in overload status, which is typically 19 credit hours and above.
-For a list of exceptions to the overload policy please click here.
+Exceptions to the overload policy are:

 - Part-time, undergraduate students are charged on a per credit hour basis determined by the offering college and career of the class section.
 Part-time graduate students are charged on a per credit hour basis determined by their primary career, unless they are enrolled in an undergraduate course.
 If they are enrolled in an undergraduate course charges will be determined by the offering college of the class section for that course.